Skip to main content

 1

-Use chat.task from @trigger.dev/sdk/ai to define a task that handles chat messages.
+Use chat.agent from @trigger.dev/sdk/ai to define an agent that handles chat messages.
 The run function receives ModelMessage[] (already converted from the frontend’s UIMessage[]) — pass them directly to streamText.If you return a StreamTextResult, it’s automatically piped to the frontend.

 trigger/chat.ts